boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ![Adding Value(s)](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/add-measure.png)

-Click the `Settings` option to change the required summary type from the available summary types shown in `Settings.`
+Click on the `Settings` option to change the required summary type from the available summary types shown in the `Settings` section.

 ![Settings menu](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/settings.png)

 #### Filtering data

-You can filter the data to be displayed in a chart by using the filter option.
+You can filter the data that is displayed in a chart by using the filter option.
 For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/filter-option.png)

 #### Formatting data

 You can format the data to be displayed in a chart by using the format option.
-For more details, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/)
+For more details, please refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting measure type](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/format-option.png)

-To remove the added value fields click highlighted button.
+To remove the added value fields, click the highlighted button.

 ![Remove fields](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/removebutton.png)

-You can add more than one column from the `Dimensions` field into the `Values` field.
+You can add multiple columns from the `Dimensions` field to the `Values` field.

 #### Adding Columns

-You can add more than one value into `Columns` field.
+You can add more than one value to the `Columns` field.

 ![Adding columns](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/adding-columns.png)

-Chart will be rendered like this,
+The chart will be rendered like this.

 ![Configured widget with columns](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/configured-columns.png)

-You can change the `Settings.`
+You can change the `settings`.

 ![Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/column-settings.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The field names that have been configured can be edited by using the `Rename` option provided in the settings menu.

 ![Rename](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/rename.png)

 #### Sorting data

-You can `Sort` the dimension data using  Sort option under `Settings` menu list.
-To apply sorting for the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).
+You can `sort` the dimension data using the Sort option under the `Settings` menu list.
+To apply sorting to the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).

 ![Sorting](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/sort-option.png)

 #### Filtering data

-You can apply filters by selecting filters option in settings.
-For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+You can apply filters by selecting the filters option in the settings.
+For more details, please refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Dimension Filters](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/filter-option-column.png)

-To show all records click on `Show All Records`.
+To view all the records, click on `Show All Records`.

-Similarly you can add the `Measures` and `Expression Columns` into column field.
+Similarly, you can add the `Measures` and `Expression Columns` into column field.

 #### Multi-Level Drill Down

-Add more than one value to the `Columns` field, the alert message will be shown to enable the drill-down option.
+If you add more than one value to the `Columns` field, the alert message will be shown to enable the drill-down option.
 Click `Yes` to enable the option.

-> **NOTE:**  If you click `No,` a single value will be added to the `Columns` field.
+> **NOTE:**  If you click `No`, a single value will be added to the `Columns` field.

 ![Drill alert](/static/assets/visualizing-data/visualization-widgets/images/drillalert.png)

-The drilled view of the chart region is selected.
+The zoomed in view of the chart region has been selected.

 ![Drilled view](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/drilled-view.png)